TomaszWoloszyn983/mood-design-gift-shop/README.md

 ## **7. Database Design**

-The Project contains following classes to describe categories of products, Products features and also classes to describe application users profiles.
+The Project contains following classes to describe categories of products, Products features and also classes to describe application users profiles, newsletter users, Orders, Posts in the Home Page.

 ### Category